SimonVerhoeven/spring-restdocs-demo/README.md

 Notes

-* The `ISBN` annotation does not have a localization by (see for reference [this section](https://docs.spring.io/spring-restdocs/docs/current/reference/htmlsingle/#documenting-your-api-constraints-describing), hence the need to create `src\test\resources\org\springframework\restdocs\constraints\ConstraintDescriptions.properties`
+* The `ISBN` annotation does not have a localization by default (see for reference [this section](https://docs.spring.io/spring-restdocs/docs/current/reference/htmlsingle/#documenting-your-api-constraints-describing), hence the need to create `src\test\resources\org\springframework\restdocs\constraints\ConstraintDescriptions.properties`
 * keep in mind if you document the fields, you need to document them all or the build will fail